Looking for the best things to do in Coronado Island with kids?

 What better way to end a vacation day than with a bonfire on the beach?

 Several beaches on Coronado Island have fire pits that are free to use on a first-come basis.
-But for a truly special and no-stress experience, make a reservation for the nightly Coronado Beach Roast Bonfires at the Hotel del Coronado.
+But for a truly special and no-stress experience, make a reservation for the nightly Roast Beach Bonfires at the Hotel del Coronado.

 ► Travel Insight